OrfeasLitos/advising-sessions/log.md

 I then briefly exposed my ideas on DAG-based transaction systems.
 In particular I mentioned the two properties that I deemed relevant: First, that each tx creator decides how much PoW to provide and pays or is paid according to this choice.
-Second, that each tx creator chooses to validate all ``new'' tip transactions, i.e. all transactions that in turn validate transactions that were ``new`` at the time.
+Second, that each tx creator chooses to validate all "new" tip transactions, i.e. all transactions that in turn validate transactions that were "new" at the time.

 Prof. Kiayias commented on the difficulty of creating a new protocol from scratch and added that he rather had in mind attacking a DAG-based cryptocurrency.
-We however agreed that this could be a futile effort, since these protocols are under-documented and thus require a great effort to understand their inner workings, the level of formalism is such that most claimed attacks could be debunked as ``not pertaining to the model'' or ``highly unlikely'' (except for a very specific and possibly expensive double-spend attack) and finally the foundations controlling such cryptocurrencies can easily change the protocol, making the whole process a moving target.
+We however agreed that this could be a futile effort, since these protocols are under-documented and thus require a great effort to understand their inner workings, the level of formalism is such that most claimed attacks could be debunked as "not pertaining to the model" or "highly unlikely" (except for a very specific and possibly expensive double-spend attack) and finally the foundations controlling such cryptocurrencies can easily change the protocol, making the whole process a moving target.

-Lastly, we discussed briefly on Prof. Kiayias's ``parallel chains'' work.
+Lastly, we discussed briefly on Prof. Kiayias's "parallel chains" work.
 He briefly let me know of the optimal network usage results and some of its techniques.
 He then added that the as-of-yet unsolved issue (and the possible relevance of DAG-based systems) is that the number of chains is decided before the system starts its operation, based on the